Close Menu

 You may have heard of recent changes to the Federal Housing Administration-insured reverse mortgage program, the Home Equity Conversion Mortgage (HECM) program.
 The agency announced in late August that it would be making several changes to HECM loans that will impact borrowers- both in terms of how much they will pay to get a reverse mortgage and how much they’ll be able to borrow.

-One of the significant changes is that the amount you can borrow with a HECM loan depends largely on current interest rates.
+One significant change is that the amount you can borrow with an HECM loan depends largely on current interest rates.
 The amount of home equity you can borrow is tied directly to the interest rate available when you get your reverse mortgage.

 Just like in the “forward” mortgage market, your interest rate determines the interest you’ll pay.
 However, the current interest rate determines how much you can borrow in the reverse mortgage market.
 All HECM reverse mortgages use a specific table the Department of Housing and Urban Development provides to determine loan amounts for borrowers.
 This amount is called the “principal limit.”